 51. Include a newsletter signup link at the end of every post on your blog.

 52. Include a newsletter signup link at the end of any comments you post on other blogs.

-53. Include a newsletter signup call to action in any bios you post online – for example, if you’re an Examiner.com topic expert.
+53. Include a newsletter signup call to action in any bios you post online on third-party platforms.

-54. LinkedIn allows you to include three web addresses at the top of your profile.
+54. LinkedIn lets you include multiple web addresses at the top of your profile.
 Make one of them a link to your newsletter signup page.

 55. Get subscribers via mobile visitors to your website by including an email signup link at the bottom of your main content, rather than in a sidebar, header or footer.
-That way, even readers who have zoomed in on your content will see the signup link.
+That way, even readers who have zoomed in on your content will see a well-presented signup link.

 56. Include special opportunities in your newsletter with current customers in mind, like an invitation to a free panel discussion for your monthly membership holders.